HTTP-RPC/Kilo/README.md

 Note that, if a property returns a nested Bean type, the property's value will be automatically wrapped in a `BeanAdapter` instance.
 Additionally, if a property returns a `List` or `Map` type, the value will be wrapped in an adapter of the appropriate type that automatically adapts its sub-elements.
 This allows service methods to return recursive structures such as trees.

 ### ResultSetAdapter Class
 The `ResultSetAdapter` class allows the result of a SQL query to be efficiently returned from a service method.
 This class implements the `List` interface and makes each row in a JDBC result set appear as an instance of `Map`, rendering the data suitable for serialization to JSON.
-It also implements the `AutoCloseable` interface, to ensure that the underlying result set is closed and database resources are not leaked.
+It also implements the `AutoCloseable` interface, to ensure that the underlying result set is closed once all of the response data has been written.

 `ResultSetAdapter` is forward-scrolling only; its contents are not accessible via the `get()` and `size()` methods.
-This allows the contents of a result set to be returned directly to the caller without any intermediate buffering.
-The caller can simply execute a JDBC query, pass the resulting result set to the `ResultSetAdapter` constructor, and return the adapter instance:
+This allows query results to be returned to the caller directly, without any intermediate buffering.
+The service can simply execute a query, pass the result set to the adapter's constructor, and return the adapter instance:

     @RPC(method="GET", path="data")
     public ResultSetAdapter getData() throws SQLException {